HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 Policies can be combined to create a new meta-policy such that for each state, the best policy is selected.
 Such a meta-policy is called an optimal policy, or $\pi_*$.

-The optimal policy can have state values strictly greater than the individual policies it is created from, as the overall area under the curve is greater.
+The optimal policy can have state values strictly greater than (not equal to) the individual policies it is created from, as the overall area under the curve is greater.

+An optimal policy can ensure that it maximises return at every single time step, meaning that in the Bellman state-value equations, the probability weighting given by $\pi_*(a|s)$ will be maximum $=1$ for an action giving highest return.
+(In the case of multiple equal-highest returns, for simplicity, assume that only one is given probability $1$, rather than probabilities summing to $1$ being distributed between them).
+In the Bellman state-value equation, the probability of $1$ is then multiplied by a maximum expected return (also discounted returns are added).
+This will create state-values greater than an individual policy in the case where the best individual policy's probability of transition to the highest reward state was lower than $1$.

 An optimal policy can ensure that it maximises return at every single time step, meaning that in the Bellman state-value equations, the probability weighting given by $\pi_*(a|s)$ will be maximum $=1$ for an action giving highest (or equal-highest) return.
 (Recall this probability was 0.25 in the Gridworld non-optimal policy example).
 In the Bellman state-value equation, the probability of $1$ is then multiplied by a maximum expected return (also discounted returns are added).
 This will create state-values greater than an individual policy in the case where the best individual policy's probability of transition to the highest reward state was lower than $1$.
 [(my answer posted here)](https://www.coursera.org/learn/fundamentals-of-reinforcement-learning/discussions/weeks/3/threads/W6aZN8TPEemx-wqBHs6BaA/replies/utda3pqXQ5KXWt6alwOSLg)

+Notice the optimal policy changes with different values of $\gamma$:
 ![wk3-optimal-policy-example.png](wk3-optimal-policy-example.png)

 There are only 2 deterministic policies which are determined by the choice made in state $X$.